 - How to move a reminder to a different list

-- How to sort reminders in iOS 14
+- How to sort reminders in iOS 14 and later

 - View your reminders in smart lists